 Elizabeth Van Buren – Long-time established company owned by a certified aromatherapist and a chemist.
 GC/MS results available upon request.

 AnimalEO – Owned by a holistic veterinarian who has studied the effects of essential oils on both livestock and pet animals.
 She acquires oils directly from distilleries to create animal-appropriate blends and dilutions.

-Aura Cacia – Sustainably sourced essential oils that are often sold locally in health food stores.
+Aura Cacia – Sustainably sourced essential oils that are often sold locally in health food stores (as well as Whole Foods/Amazon).
 On the cheaper side, but still fine.

 I've made this list so you don't have to wade through all the crazy wackos on the internets with terrible voices (not a great way to relax, imo).
 These podcasts are all really interesting and helpful.
 I've listed them in order of my own personal preference.

 This is the one I listen to most often.
 Tara Brach is an incredible meditation teacher.
 This podcast has both guided meditations and lectures she gives.
 Her work is grounded in both Western and Eastern Buddhist thought.
 Her podcast is a great place to start for those looking for more information about their practice.
 Many of her podcast episodes are from her recent lectures, which are great as well.
 And she's got a nice, calm, not-annoying voice.